kuo-lab/simplelocomotionmodel/matlab/README.md

 Osman Darici, Arthur D. Kuo
 Faculty of Kinesiology and Biomedical Engineering Program, University of Calgary, Calgary, Alberta, Canada

-Published in The Proceedings of the National Academy of Sciences, 2023

 ### What is this repository for? ###

 This repository is for running the simple walker in MATLAB in the paper "Humans plan for the near future to walk economically on uneven terrain", PNAS 2023

 The main file OPTIMIZATION_RIMLESS_WHEEL_MPC_MS_v5 has the explanations about how the optimization and the model works.
-Please read the papers below before running the model.

 To run, all you need to do is running the main file OPTIMIZATION_RIMLESS_WHEEL_MPC_MS_v5.